-Sustainability Indicators for a Northern Periphery Tourism System
+Stakeholder participation in developing sustainability indicators for a European Northern Periphery tourism system

 ABSTRACT

-Tourism is an important part of new development paths in the northern periphery (NP) of Europe.
-NP communities are likely to experience increased and more complex environmental, social and economic impacts of tourism in the nearest future.
-In Iceland this is already happening and very rapidly.
-Therefore systemic approaches to identifying and assessing sustainability indicators may be useful in the NP context specifically.
-This study aims to develop and assess systemic sustainability indicators for tourism in Vatnajökull National Park (VNP), Iceland, and adjacent communities, based on public participation and to discuss the usefulness of the approach to NP tourism.
-Interviews with tourism stakeholders in VNP were carried out and used to identify eighteen sustainability indicators for VNP.
-The interconnectedness of these indicators and their role within the system were analyzed by applying systemic indicator method.
-Five indicators are currently most influential for the tourism system in VNP as a whole and are major driving forces for local tourism development.
-The smallest change in either of these indicators will have major effects on other indicators.
-These are: destination attractiveness, local economy, social carrying capacity and economic and social seasonality.
-Moreover, these indicators are most important for the overall attractiveness of the region, more so than any external factors.
-This study concludes that a systemic approach to sustainability indicators can stimulate learning about environmental and social issues among various stakeholders and help identify important sustainability issues.
-This could thus be especially useful in NP communities where tourism is not a prioritized development path in overall policies, despite being praised as economically significant.
+Many European northern periphery (NP) communities are likely to experience increased and complex environmental, social and economic impacts of tourism in the nearest future.
+In Iceland this is already happening.
+Therefore approaches that see tourism as included in complex socio-ecological systems are useful for identifying and assessing sustainability indicators in the NP specifically.
+This study aims to develop and assess systemic sustainability indicators for tourism in Vatnajökull National Park (VNP), Iceland, and adjacent communities, based on public participation and to discuss the usefulness of the approach in NP tourism.
+The results of interviews with tourism stakeholders in VNP identied eighteen sustainability indicators for VNP.
+The interconnectedness of these indicators and their role within the system were analyzed by applying a systemic indicator method.
+Five indicators are currently most influential for the tourism system in VNP and are major driving forces for local tourism development: ‘Destination attractiveness’, ‘Economic seasonality’, ‘Social carrying capacity’, ‘Societal seasonality’ and ‘Local economy’.
+The smallest change in either of these indicators has major effects on other indicators.
+Moreover, these five indicators are more important for the sustainability of the community than any external factors.
+This study concludes that a systemic approach to sustainability indicators can help identify important sustainability issuesand is thus especially useful in NP communities where tourism is not a prioritized development path in policies, despite being identified as economically significant.

-Keywords: sustainability indicator, tourism, systems analysis, northern periphery, Public participation.
+Keywords: sustainability indicator, tourism, systems analysis, northern periphery, stakeholder involvement, public participation.

 INTRODUCTION

-Tourism is an important part of new development paths in the northern periphery (NP) of Europe, where communities are likely to experience the increased environmental, social and economic impacts of tourism in the nearest future (e.g. Hall, Müller & Saarinen, 2009; Ólafsdóttir, & Runnström, 2011).
-These areas are an example of those where tourism is being praised as economically significant meanwhile planning or infrastructure that benefits the sector, tourism development or local tourism stakeholders are often not prioritized (Miller & Twining-Ward, 2005; Kristjánsdóttir, 2014).
-These effects contribute to an already complex and dynamic socio-ecological system (SES) where sparsely populated communities are marginalized in policy- and decision-making processes (e.g. Hall et al., 2009; Kristjánsdóttir, 2014; Mikkola, 2014; Vik, Benjaminsen & Daugstad, 2010).
-Therefore, it is of vital importance that a holistic assessment of sustainability that includes public participation becomes an integral part of decision-making processes in these regions.
+Tourism is important, although not prioritized, in new development paths in the northern periphery (NP) of Europe, where communities are likely to experience increased environmental, social and economic impacts of tourism in the nearest future (e.g. Hall, Müller & Saarinen, 2009; Ólafsdóttir, & Runnström, 2011).
+These communities are among those where tourism is often praised as economically significant, however, planning and infrastructure that benefits the sector, tourism development or local tourism stakeholders are often not prioritized (Miller & Twining-Ward, 2005; Kristjánsdóttir, 2014).
+These impacts are likely to contribute to already complex and dynamic socio-ecological systems (SES) where sparsely populated communities are marginalized in planning and decision-making processes (e.g. Hall et al., 2009; Kristjánsdóttir, 2014; Mikkola, 2014; Vik, Benjaminsen & Daugstad, 2010).
+Therefore, it is of vital importance that a holistic assessment of sustainability which includes public participation becomes an integral part of decision-making processes in these regions.